sidwellr/schotter/schotter3.md

 }
 ```

 It's taken awhile to get here, but we finally have a very simple control panel.
-It only has one button, but adding more widgets is quite easy: just add the widget name to the widget_ids! macro at the beginning of the program, and add the code to create and use the widget to ui_event.
+It only has one button, but adding more widgets is quite easy: just add the widget name to the widget_ids! macro at the beginning of the program, then add the code to create and use the widget to ui_event.

 So let's step back and decide what we want our control panel to look like.
 There are a lot of possibilities, including adding exciting new functionality to the program, but let's keep it simple:
 * a title at the top: "Schotter Control Panel"